rhysmeister/AnsibleModuleGenerator/README.md

 ** <module_name>_return.yaml - Ansible return documentation string.
 ** <module_name>.yaml - Yaml document that specifies the module.
 See below...

 module_name: Name of module to generate.
-Generally in the form cassandra_<function>
+Generally in the form cassandra_<function>.
 author: Author of module.
 email: Email of author.
 version_added: Ansible version the module was first added to. (string)